Bradford online MBA tops 2016 Financial Times world rankings for increasing salary

 Thanks to that diversity, the course ranks fourth in the world for international mobility.

 Director of Studies for the Distance Learning MBA, Dr Jay Muir, said: “The FT rankings are really pleasing.
-However, we are constantly seeking to improve and we are currently reviewing our online MBA portfolio, adding new subjects and features, ensuring that our MBA students have the opportunity to study contemporary business issues at a time, place and pace that suits their individual needs.”
+However, we are constantly seeking to improve and we are currently reviewing , adding new subjects and features, ensuring that our MBA students have the opportunity to study contemporary business issues at a time, place and pace that suits their individual needs.”

 Interim Dean, Prof Carole Howorth, said: “This is a great result for the school.
 I would like to thank our alumni for participating in the survey who provide feedback on the programme, their career progress and salary three years after graduation.

 “Our alumni continued career success is a vital part of our success as a school.
 I was particularly delighted to see that overall the Distance Learning MBA alumni have achieved a 47% increase in salary.”

 Prof Howorth added: “We remain committed to maintaining our good position in the FT rankings, continuing to build the fine reputation of the University of Bradford School of Management.”

 The School of Management has not only been a pioneer in launching one of the world’s first distance learning MBAs back in 1998, it has more recently introduced .

 This MBA was conceived and developed with the Ellen MacArthur Foundation to take the lead in a business curriculum focused on the principles of the circular economy and sustainable development.

 The programme is endorsed by the United Nations for its support of Principles for Responsible Management Education (PRME) and supports Bradford’s strategy to be one of the world’s most sustainable universities.